 An Upside Down Peri Bottle

-The peri bottle they will give you at the hospital definitely works but the straight spout on it makes you essentially have to put your hand into the toilet to spray off.
-This upside down peri bottle from Frida makes life so much easier when you have to go to the bathroom.
-This is definitely a must have for your bathroom postpartum kit.
+The peri bottle they will give you at the hospital definitely works but the straight spout on it makes you practically put your hand into the toilet to spray off.
+This upside down peri bottle from Frida makes life so much easier to clean off.

 Tucks

 Tucks pads are medicated with witch hazel which gives them an amazing cooling effect for postpartum.
-They are great to relieve any itching that occurs while your body is healing down there and also helps to naturally reduce swelling.
+They are great to relieve any itching that occurs while your body is healing down there and will also help reduce swelling.

 If you plan on nursing or pumping, you will end up spending a lot of time in whatever area you set up to do so.
-In fact, breastfeeding can take up to eight hours each day in the first month!
-Trust me, if you make a nursing/pumping station you will be so thankful for a comfortable space stocked with everything you could possibly need!
+In fact, feeding a newborn can take up to eight hours each day in the first month!
+So, trust me on this and get your nursing station together now.
+That way when you get home from the hospital, you already have a calm, organized area with everything all in one place.

 Rolling cart